Charles-BARDIN/mean-chat/README.md

 2. Run `Node server`
 3. Run `webpack --optimize--minimize`

-The project will be served from [http://localhost:1000/](http://localhost:1000/)
+The project will be served from port 1000.
+You can change it in the [config file](blob/master/server/constants.js).

 ## The MIT License (MIT)